functorz-tech/momen_doc/buildUI/select-view.md

 * Unselected view: This view represents the appearance of the option when it is not selected.
 * Selected view: This view defines how the option appears when it is selected.

-#### Data
+### Data

 The \[Select View] component offers flexibility in data source selection, supporting both local and remote data.
-You can refer to our "[Data Retrieval and Display](https://functorz.feishu.cn/docx/F9D7dnJ4mondGYxiOQIcZStbnIf)" tutorial for comprehensive details.

 **Local Data**